 If neither of these options appeal to you, then you can find a variety of other ways to invest in NOK stock on this page.
-If, however, you’re ready to buy shares in Nokia now, simply select one of the brokers in the table above and get started.
+If, however, you’re ready to get started now, simply select one of the brokers in the table above and get started.

 How to choose a broker

 With the wide variety of online brokers available these days, it can be hard to figure out which is the best service to go with.
 Our comparison table and in-depth reviews can help you cut through the noise, but by and large these are the aspects you should be considering when selecting a broker:

 - Range of stocks available.
 The most important thing is that you can actually use the broker to purchase the shares you’re looking for.
 Some brokers offer more stocks than others, and many will allow you to trade other assets, such as forex and commodities.